-- Users: Filr lets you control the following: - User authentication inside and outside your organization - Access to organization files and folders that were previously accessible only through mapped drives - Access to personal files and folders in Filr-based storage in addition to traditional Windows, OES, and NetWare home directories - · Internal and external sharing of files and folders - Access Devices and Methods: Filr provides multiple access methods. - A Web (browser-based) application - An app for Apple iOS 6 (and later) personal devices - An app for Android 2.3.X (and later) personal devices - Clients for Windows XP, Windows 7, and Windows 8 workstations - + A client for Macintosh OS X 10.7, 10.8, and 10.9 workstations - Filr Virtual Appliance: - This runs on VMware, Xen, and Hyper-V hypervisors.
+- Users: Filr lets you control the following: - User authentication inside and outside your organization - Access to organization files and folders that were previously accessible only through mapped drives - Access to personal files and folders in Filr-based storage in addition to traditional Windows, OES, and NetWare home directories - Internal and external sharing of files and folders - Access Devices and Methods: Filr provides multiple access methods. - A Web (browser-based) application - Apps for Apple iOS 6 and later, Android 2.3 and later, Windows phones 8.0 and 8.1, and BlackBerry PlayBook and Z10 personal devices - Clients for Windows 7 and 8 workstations - A client for Macintosh OS X 10.9 and later workstations - Filr Virtual Appliance: - This runs on VMware, Xen, and Hyper-V hypervisors. - It lets users authenticate using their eDirectory and Active Directory usernames and passwords.